JosieMald/e-commerce-back-end/README.md

 * The walkthrough video must demonstrate how to start the application’s server.

-* The walkthrough video must demonstrate GET routes for all categories, all products, and all tags being tested in Insomnia Core.

-* The walkthrough video must demonstrate GET routes for a single category, a single product, and a single tag being tested in Insomnia Core.

-* The walkthrough video must demonstrate POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia Core.

 ### Technical Acceptance Criteria: 40%

 * Satisfies all of the preceding acceptance criteria plus the following: